 More than a dozen disc golf courses cover the Central Oregon landscape, making it a fun place to play for casual players and avid aficionados alike.

-The Hyzer Pines Disc Golf Course, just west of downtown Sisters, offers an approachable introduction to the sport; the mostly flat, 18-hole course attracts new and casual players with a forest of ponderosa pine, one water hazard, and views of the nearby Three Sisters.
-Further east, the Pine Nursery Disc Golf Course hosts 18 holes at the northeastern edge of Bend; the course delivers wide-open views of several Cascade peaks while taking players through a forest of juniper and sagebrush (with the occasional lava rock formation for an added challenge).
+The Hyzer Pines Disc Golf Course, just west of downtown Sisters, offers an approachable introduction to the sport with a mostly flat, 18-hole course.
+Further east, the Pine Nursery Disc Golf Course hosts 18 holes at the northeastern edge of Bend and delivers wide-open views of several Cascade peaks.
 Explore more on our region’s courses with our page on disc golf in Central Oregon.